open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

-The `component.WithTracesReceiver()` instantiate and returns a `component.ReceiverFactoryOption` and it requires the following parameters:
+The `component.WithTracesReceiver()` instantiates and returns a `component.ReceiverFactoryOption` and it requires the following parameters:
 - `CreateTracesReceiver`: A reference to a function that matches the `component.CreateTracesReceiver` type